Skip to content

 burn(timeout_duration: float = 5.0) -> bool

-Fires the burnwire for a specified amount of time
+Fires the burnwire for a specified amount of time.

-:raises Exception: If there is an error toggling the burnwire pins.
+If there is an error toggling the burnwire pins.

 busio